nicklockwood/Expression/README.md

 foo = (5 + 6) + 7
 ```

-The identifier ("foo", in this case) is then available to use in later expressions.
+The named variable ("foo", in this case) is then available to use in subsequent expressions.